minhdang26403/minimal-mistakes/_posts/2021-09-12-bubble-sort-insertion-sort.md

 # Bubble sort

 This is a simple sorting algorithm that iterates over a list, compares adjacent elements, and swaps them if they are in the wrong order.
-The time complexity of this algorithm is $x^{n}$
+The time complexity of this algorithm is $ x_1 $, $x_2$,...